Virus hospitalizations surge as pandemic shadows US election

 Hall said some voters’ hands were moist when they handled the ballots and the buildup of sanitizer eventually caused the scanner to stop working.
 The machine was fixed in about an hour.

-Meanwhile, Iowa hospital officials warned their facilities and staff could be overwhelmed without serious efforts to curtail the virus spread.
-The state's seven-day rolling average of positive cases reached 36.4% over the weekend, the third-highest in the nation behind South Dakota and Wyoming, according to researchers at Johns Hopkins University.
+Meanwhile, Iowa hospital officials warned that facilities and staff could be overwhelmed without serious efforts to curtail the virus spread.
+The seven-day rolling average of the state’s positivity rate reached 36.4% over the weekend, the third-highest in the nation behind South Dakota and Wyoming, according to researchers at Johns Hopkins University.
 Hospitalizations reached a record 730 on Monday.

 “The infection rate is definitely a leading indicator for hospitalizations, and the hospitalization rate is a leading indicator of mortality,” Gunasekaran said.